What is a hemangioma?

 Hemangioma is a benign tumor occurring at birth.
 It is a bundle of blood vessels, typically on the skin, but it can also be in internal organs.
 They are separated into two categories, infantile or congenital.
 Infantile hemangiomas are the most common, growing quickly for the first six months of life.
 After pausing growth at about six to 10 months, the hemangioma involutes (shrinks) at about a year.
 Infantile hemangiomas occur in approximately one in 10 children and are the most common vascular anomaly treated at the Vascular Anomalies Center of Excellence.
 Congenital hemangioma is its maximal size at birth.
 It may go away quickly, take time to go away or never go away.

 Your care team at Arkansas Children’s is experienced in treating hemangiomas, and will work with you to create the best treatment plan for your child.
+There are two types of hemangiomas.

 Appointments